Grades are the method of assessing student progress. Students are issued grades at mid-semester and a final grade at the end of the semester.

 Student grade reports are available at mid-semester and at the end of the semester.
-Only the end-of-semester grades are entered on the student’s permanent records (transcript).
+Only the semester grades are entered on the student's permanent records (transcript).
 Semester grade reports are available through the student portal myESU.
 Specific information about access to the student portal is mailed to each student upon his or her initial enrollment at East Stroudsburg University.
-The student is required to notify, in writing, the Enrollment Services immediately of any change in the student's local or permanent address.

 It is the responsibility of each student to check grade reports at mid-semester and at the end of the semester.
 Students are expected to check grade reports as they are available to be aware of academic performance in each course, to register for courses for the next semester, and to address issues related to course grades immediately.
 Grade reports are an important tool for assessing academic progress.

 In addition to meeting course and semester hour requirements for graduation, students must maintain a specified academic level throughout a given curriculum as measured by quality points.
 The minimum number of quality points required for graduation is twice the number of semester hours of credit attempted.
 Pass/fail courses are not used in the computation of the quality point average.
 Work completed at other colleges and accepted as transfer credit is not considered in computing the quality point average.
 The required quality point average for graduation is 2.000 or higher.
 Some degree programs require a higher cumulative quality point average.

 Each semester hour grade is calculated as follows:

 ||2.333 quality points|